Matt Roloff Celebrates With Jacob And Izzy, Amy Gets Visit From Molly And Joel

 “I want Jacob to be happy, but he is so young for marriage,” said one concerned fan who mentioned she has a grandson the same age as Jacob.
 “I could not even imagine [my grandson] getting married at such a young age.
 I truly want Jacob to be happy, though.”

 One fan joked it was Matt’s turn to get married since his youngest son is set to marry.
-While it seemed like it was supposed to be an innocent comment, fans quickly jumped in to reprimand each other for their unwarranted comments.
-One person told the first one to let Matt take things slow similar to what many advice Amy when it come to her relationship with Chris Marek.
-She also reminded her the post was about Jacob and Izzy so she shouldn’t make it about Matt and Caryn.
+While it was supposed to be an innocent comment, fans quickly jumped in to reprimand each other for their unwarranted comments.
+One person told the first one to let Matt take things slow similar to what many advice Amy to do regarding her relationship with Chris Marek.
+She also reminded people the post was about Jacob and Izzy, so she shouldn’t make it about Matt and Caryn.

 Another person criticized Matt for allegedly cheating on Amy, saying he would “walk away with less” if he marries Caryn.
 She also said it would “serve him right for hop[p]ing between the sheets while still married.”

 Speaking of Amy, the Little People, Big World matriarch got a visit from their daughter Molly and her husband Joel.
-The Silvius couple got a helping of some the baked goodies from her Amy Roloff’s Little Kitchen business.
+The Silvius couple got a helping of some baked goodies from her Amy Roloff’s Little Kitchen business.

 Amy said she got some input from the couple about her cookies and other baked products and she’s delighted they enjoyed the treats.